 Who do I contact with any questions?

 In the first instance you should speak to either your Progress and Welfare Coach or Training Advisor 9these will be assigned to you on your first day).

-Yes.
 The wearing of face coverings in corridors, stairways and communal areas of all college buildings is mandatory.
 You are no longer required to wear a face covering in classrooms.

 What health and safety precautions are in place around college?

 There will be hand sanitising stations around the college to ensure all learners and staff follow Government advise on regular sanitising of hands.
 A one-way system is in place on stairways.